bellyjay1005/inter-region-aws-vpc/README.md

-# Designing and Deploying Inter-Region Multi-VPC Environment using AWS CodePipeline Resources
+# Design and Deploy Inter-Region Multi-VPC Environment using AWS CodePipeline Resources